 This aspect of ephemeral pleasures is a key part of what can make them so fickle: they are truly temporary.

 Happiness (meaning pleasure but not JOY), can also ensnare us in a life of comfort and security.
-This is so common and such a hindrance to living well, that we have a page detailing it here:
+This is so common and such a hindrance to living well, that we have a detailed section on it here:

 “Money and girls is like a black hole, I feel like there is never enough.”